Lumo logo in cream color

 The size of the savings will depend on how much you pay for water and how expensive your pump is to run.

-3. Off-peak energy use savings
+3. Irrigation automation ROI from off-peak energy use savings

 This is for folks with an electric pump who are currently pumping during peak hours, usually based on the practicalities of their irrigators work schedule.